 I was born in Winston Salem, NC.
 While attending Appalachian University I received two degrees.
 My first degree was in Child Psychology and second was in Elementary Education.
 This school year, 2015-2016, celebrates my 22nd year teaching.
 I taught middle school math and science for ten years in Morganton, NC before moving to Raleigh.
 I have been at Washington teaching math and science since then.
 Mr. Shaw and I team teach.
 I wanted to be a teacher because I wanted to try and make school fun and engaging.
 The best thing about teaching is watching the students grow and learn I love to be outside.
 I enjoy the mountains, the beach, and sitting by a pool.
 I also like animals.
 I have two dogs, two cats, a hamster, and a brid.
 My husband and I have two children.
 My son is in high school and my daughter is in middle school.
 Both children attended Washington and LOVED it.

-I am so blessed to work in a profession that I love.
-Twenty-eight years in and I continue to look forward to the first day of school, the daily interactions with students, parents, and colleagues, and the wonderful feeling of reaching goals and accomplishments.
-Our school and community is very unique.
+I am so fortunate to work in a profession that I love.
+Twenty-nine years in and I continue to look forward to the first day of school, the daily interactions with students, parents, and colleagues.
+Our school community is very unique and special.
 All three of my sons attended Washington and fondly refer to their wizard days.
-I am a mastered certified K – 12 instructor who began my teaching experiences at Washington in the mid-eighties and will more than likely find it sad to leave.
+I am a mastered certified K – 12 instructor who began my teaching career at Washington in the mid-eighties and will always hold dear the generations family, friends, and memories… Rock on Wizards!!!!